Suicide Prevention: Warning Signs and Ways to Help

 Suicide is one of the leading causes of death in the United States with rates rising across all ages and genders each year.
 According to the Centers for Disease Control and Prevention, suicide rates in Illinois increased 22.8 percent from 1999 to 2016.
 In the African-American community, suicide rates among children under the age of 18 have increased nearly 71 percent in the last decade alone.

-With National Suicide Prevention Week beginning September 9th, we’re reviewing the signs that someone of any ethnicity may exhibit when contemplating suicide and what to do if you believe someone you know may be suicidal.
+Review the signs that someone of any ethnicity may exhibit when contemplating suicide and what to do if you believe someone you know may be suicidal.

 Potential Signs of Suicide

 While mental health issues are a leading factor in many suicides, they are not the only cause.
 Other contributing elements can include relationship problems, substance abuse, and crisis in personal life, work or finances.

 Here are some signs and symptoms of suicide to be aware of: